 In the same way, you can also calculate the effective interest rate from the nominal rate (using the 2nd calculator).

-Importance of Understanding Nominal and Effective Interest Rate
+Importance of Understanding Nominal, Real, and Effective Interest Rate

-From our above analysis, you are now aware of the crucial difference between nominal and effective interest rate based on compounding.
+- From our above analysis, you are now aware of the crucial difference between nominal and effective interest rates based on compounding.

-It is important to know the true cost of your fund or true return of your investment.
+- It is important to know the true cost of your fund or the true return of your investment.

-And when you will go to a bank and deposit some cash to get some interests from your deposit, they will state the effective interest rate to show their return lucrative.
+- And when you will go to a bank and deposit some cash to get some interest from your deposit, they will state the effective interest rate to show their return lucrative.